 Summary and Conclusion

 This study was conducted to assess the phenotypical characterization of indigenous chicken ecotypes and their performance evaluations.
 The free-scavenging chickens were predominantly produced in a low input-output system.
-Poultry in the study areas was primarily used as a source of animal protein and was managed mainly by women and children.
+Poultry in the study areas was primarily used as a source of animal protein children.
 Further, home consumption, income generation, hatching, cultural/ceremonies, and gifts for relatives were the purposes of chicken rearing in the study areas.
-The productive performance of indigenous chickens was low due to poor quality and quantity of feeding, low genetic potential of the birds, and no proper housing and health care.
+The productive performance of indigenous chickens was low due to poor feeding, low genetic potential of the birds, and improper housing and health care.
 The traits used for breeding female chicken selections were egg number, body weight, plumage color, growth rates, and hatchability.
 Similarly, male selection traits were plumage color, body weight, comb type, and growth rates.
 Female Chickens take 6.2 to 7 months to reach their first mating and egg-lying age and male chickens take 5.5 to 6.5 months of age to reach first mating.
-They reproduce by natural incubation system by broody hens with an average hatchability of 75 to 85%.
+Natural incubation by broody hens was common practice with an average hatchability of 75 to 85%.
 Phenotypic characterization of indigenous chicken Ecotypes should be supported by genetic characterization methods.
 Poultry breeding policy which focused on selection and trait preference/phenotypically appraised should be designed.
 As a result, there was a need to design and implement a research program to collect, conserve, and improve the indigenous chickens.

 ETHICAL DECLARATION